thgleb/shri2/README.md

 - viewing the schedule of lectures in the classroom in a specified date range
 - inputting and editing of data about the lectures
 - inputting and editing of data about schools
-- inputting and editing of data about audiences
+- inputting and editing of data about rooms

 ## Correctness and coherence of data